 Filters must be used with this furnace.
 Discuss filter maintenance with the building owner.
 Filters do not ship with this furnace, but must be provided by the installer.
 Filters must comply with UL900 or CAN/ULCS111 standards.
-If the furnace is installed without filters, the warranty will be voided.
+Damage or repairs due to failure to install filters in the furnace are not covered under the warranty.

 NOTE: An undersized opening will cause reduced airflow.
-The bottom return is set up as a knock out.